 - Comfort isn’t great

 The M40x with its 35Ohm impedance and generous sensitivity can be easily driven from any headphone output out there.
 Even low-powered options like laptops, tablets and cell phones should be able to provide enough volume and headroom to work with high dynamics material.
-The lowish 35Ohm impedance can be a nuisance when dealing with older devices which can have high output impedance which will shift the tonal balance of the headphone, as a tonal shift will be incurred.
+The low-ish 35Ohm impedance can be a nuisance when dealing with older devices that can have high output impedance which will shift the tonal balance of the headphone.

-While the ATH-M40x looks rather similar to the M50x, the plastic used in its construction seem to be of lower quality.
-The headphone also uses hinged yokes to fold up neatly for transportation, which add extra modes of failure.
-Earpads are made out of artificial leather and are replaceable without much effort.
-The rest of the earcup can be taken apart with a small screw-driver, should a driver fail and call for a replacement.
+While the ATH-M40x looks rather similar to the M50x, the plastic used in its construction seems to be of lower quality.
+The headphone also uses hinged yokes to fold up neatly for transportation, which adds extra modes of failure.
+Ear pads are made out of artificial leather and are replaceable without much effort.
+The rest of the ear cup can be taken apart with a small screwdriver, should a driver fail and call for a replacement.
 A welcome feature is the replaceable cable which should add considerably to the ATH-M40x’s longevity.

 As a package with two cables and a carrying pouch, the ATH-M40x is a decent offering for the price.
 It’s not a low-price closed-back class leader, but one can do a lot worse for the money.
 If you keep the frequency graph handy and remember the limitations of this headphone, it will help in crafting nice mixes.